-Turn left on Highway 293, also known as Danny Wuerffel Way or Mid-Bay Bridge Road or take the Matthew Blvd cut-through.
-Turn left at Wells Fargo/Starbucks, stay right at the round-about and choose your course through the Paradise Key parking lots.
+Turn left on Highway 293, also known as Danny Wuerffel Way or Mid-Bay Bridge Road, by turning left on Matthew Blvd at Wells Fargo/Starbucks, then stay right at the round-about and choose your course through the Paradise Key parking lots.
 You should come out at Bonefish Grill and turn left on the sidewalk and run toward the Mid-Bay Bridge.

 After running across the bridge and through the toll area, follow the sidewalk (30 yards past the toll booth) to White Point Road.

 Mile 16.4- turn left on State Road 20.
 The first Ultra Aid station will be just before you turn on 20 and is located at Hurricanes Restaurant parking lot.